|CNY Hiking HOME PAGE||NCT in New York||Best of the NCT in NY||Adirondack Park||Black River Wild Forest|

 The North Country National Scenic Trail in Adirondack Park is still in the planning stages.
 In June 2014 there was updated information released by the NY DEC on where the trail will go through the park, which is different compared to the original plan announced in 2007.
 According to the DEC website, the new plan recommends following nearly 81 miles of current trails and the construction of about 38 miles of new trails within the park.
 There will be an estimated 39 miles of temporary connections along roads that will be initially utilized to make connections to the off road sections.

 The Plan recommends the incorporation of the North Country National Scenic Trail into the State's Adirondack trail system and recommends that this National Scenic Trail be developed and managed in accordance with applicable federal and state laws, policies, and guidelines.
 The Plan outlines a viable trail route for the North Country National Scenic Trail across the central region of the Park.

-The Plan recommends following approximately 70 miles of existing foot trail within the Park and recommends approximately 50 miles of new trail construction within the Park.
-It is estimated that 27 miles of Temporary Connectors will be initially utilized to make connections along this route.
 Within the Adirondack Park, the North Country National Scenic Trail will be approximately 150 total miles in length when complete.
 (The proposed route requires less new construction than other alternatives.)
-The ultimate goal is a North Country National Scenic Trail route that is completely off-road and non-motorized, but this Plan does suggest temporary road-walking connections for use by long-distance hikers until the off-road route can be completed.
+The ultimate goal is a North Country National Scenic Trail route that is completely off-road and non-motorized.

-The Plan proposes a route for the North Country National Scenic Trail that intersects nine Units of the Adirondack Park Forest Preserve:
+The Plan proposes a route for the North Country National Scenic Trail that will travel through nine Units of the Adirondack Park Forest Preserve:

 - Black River Wild Forest